Healthcare Consulting, Management and Policy Careers

 Making Connections

 Attend employer information sessions, industry events — on and off-campus — and connect with popular professional organizations regionally and nationally.
 AcademyHealth, National Institute for Health Care Management (NIHCM) Foundation, and Institute for Healthcare Improvement are nonprofits seeking to transform healthcare.
-A relevant professional association for healthcare consultants is the National Society of Certified Healthcare Business Consultants.
-If you are interested in health care administration, get involved with the Health Care Administrators Association.
 For those interested in healthcare administration and/or healthcare consulting, network locally with the Maryland Association of Health Care Executives (MAHCE), which encourages student participation.
 And for those interested in healthcare policy, get acquainted with the Association for Public Policy Analysis & Management and the the D.C. chapter of Society of Health Policy Young Professionals.
 Professional associations host a variety of professional development, educational, and networking events.
-If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
-Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Making Connections at Georgetown